EllieBeveridge/Northcoder-News-EB/README.md

 mongod
 ````

-You will need to install a express before running this app in your browser.
+You will need to install express before running this app in your browser.
 Write the following into your command line:

 ````